npm/npm-like-im-5/intro/README.md

 ## Learning Objectives

-In this seciton we'll learn:
+In this section we'll learn:

 - how npm came to be a product, and then a company
 - what motivated the desire for a product like npm